ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/portal-network/index.md

 This means running nodes can be expensive, because a large amount of disk space has to be dedicated to Ethereum.
-There are several solutions to this problem on the Ethereum roadmap, including [history expiry](https://ethereum.org/en/roadmap/statelessness/#history-expiry), [state expiry](https://ethereum.org/en/roadmap/statelessness/#state-expiry) and [statelessness](https://ethereum.org/en/roadmap/statelessness/).
+There are several solutions to this problem on the Ethereum roadmap, including [history expiry](/roadmap/statelessness/#history-expiry), [state expiry](/roadmap/statelessness/#state-expiry) and [statelessness](/roadmap/statelessness/).
 However, these are likely several years away from being implemented.
-There are also [light nodes](https://ethereum.org/en/developers/docs/nodes-and-clients/light-clients/) that do not save their own copy of the chain data, they request the data they need from full nodes.
+There are also [light nodes](/developers/docs/nodes-and-clients/light-clients/) that do not save their own copy of the chain data, they request the data they need from full nodes.
 However, this means light nodes have to trust full nodes to provide honest data and also stresses the full nodes that have to serve the data the light nodes need.

-Portal Network aims to provide an alternative way for light nodes to get their data that does not require trusting or adding significantly to the work that has to be done by full nodes.
+The Portal Network aims to provide an alternative way for light nodes to get their data that does not require trusting or adding significantly to the work that has to be done by full nodes.
 The way this will be done is to introduce a new way for Ethereum nodes to share data across the network.

 ## How does the Portal Network work? {#how-does-portal-network-work}
 Ethereum nodes have strict protocols that define how they communicate with each other.
-Execution clients communicate using a set of subprotocols known as [DevP2P](https://ethereum.org/en/developers/docs/networking-layer/#devp2p), while consensus clients use a different stack of subprotocols called [libP2P](https://ethereum.org/en/developers/docs/networking-layer/#libp2p).
+Execution clients communicate using a set of subprotocols known as [DevP2P](developers/docs/networking-layer/#devp2p), while consensus clients use a different stack of subprotocols called [libP2P](/developers/docs/networking-layer/#libp2p).
 These define the types of data that can be passed between nodes.

 ![devP2P and libP2P](portal-network-devp2p-libp2p.png)

-Nodes can also serve specific data through the [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/), which is how apps and wallets swap information with Ethereum nodes.
+Nodes can also serve specific data through the [JSON-RPC API](/developers/docs/apis/json-rpc/), which is how apps and wallets swap information with Ethereum nodes.
 However, none of these are ideal protocols for serving data to light clients.

 Light clients can't currently request specific pieces of chain data over DevP2P or libP2p because those protocols are only designed to enable chain synchronization and gossiping of blocks and transactions.
 Light clients do not want to download this information because that would stop them from being "light".